top of page

 Their Lessons Combined as One Method

 Obviously, these men never met.
-They lived centuries apart.
+They each lived centuries apart.
 But if you stitched their wisdom together into a process for making decisions under uncertainty, it might look like this:

 1. Slow down (Lincoln) – Don’t confuse speed with effectiveness.